 However, outputs still matter.

-Ok, let’s be a bit more precise: Outputs usually refers to a group of people or an organization that has improved capacities, abilities, skills, knowledge, systems, policies or if something is built, created or repaired as a direct result of support provided.
+Ok, let’s be a bit more precise: Outputs usually refer to a group of people or an organization that has improved capacities, abilities, skills, knowledge, systems, or policies or if something is built, created or repaired as a direct result of the support provided.
 That’s a definition we can work with.

 Language is important